anitanasimi/OOP-Term-Project/README.md

 # Breakdown of Work

 ## Week of Mar 27 to Apr 2
+Gary Yu

+1. Completed set up for Passport and Prisma.
+Can now log in, sign up, and log out.
+Logged in user data is currently stored in localSessionStorage, so will still need to figure out how to change the store to Redis.

 ## Week of Mar 20 to Mar 26
 Gary Yu